-2) PRESENTATION OF CONSOLIDATED FINANCIAL STATEMENTS
+2. PRESENTATION OF CONSOLIDATED FINANCIAL STATEMENTS

-The Company's interim consolidated financial statements, presented in Canadian dollars, have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
-These are the Company's first interim consolidated financial statements prepared under IFRS, including IFRS 1, First-time Adoption of International Financial Reporting Standards and IAS 34, Interim Financial Reporting.
-Note 12 explains how the transition to IFRS affected the Company's financial position, results and cash flows, and presents reconciliations between IFRS and Canadian generally accepted accounting principles ("GAAP") for equity and comprehensive income for the comparative periods and for the statement of financial position at the IFRS transition date.
+The Company's interim consolidated financial statements, presented in Canadian dollars, have been prepared by management in accordance with International Financial Reporting Standards ("IFRS"), more specifically with IAS 34, Interim Financial Reporting and with IFRS 1, First time Adoption of International Financial Reporting Standards.
+Note 12 explains how the transition to IFRS affected the Company's financial position, results and cash flows, and presents reconciliations between IFRS and Canadian generally accepted accounting principles ("GAAP") for equity and comprehensive income for the comparative periods and for the statement of financial position at the IFRS transition date and as at November 30, 2011.